mental32/monty/README.md

 ### "Deviated instance types"

-Inspired from [this section of the RPython documentation][rpython-instances] Derived Instance Types work very similarly.
+Inspired from [this section of the RPython documentation][rpython-instances] Deviated Instance Types work very similarly.
 For example take the following class:

 ```py